michalswi/version_counter/README.md

 # version_counter
 https://docs.chef.io/policyfile.html

-first part written in python[in progress]
+counter written in python[in progress]

-second part written in ruby[in progress]
+counter written in ruby[in progress]